bmr-cymru/stratify/README.md

 If the `--git` option is given then the script will install build dependencies, clone the stratis git repositories and initiate a build for both the host system and the installation root.
-Use `--git-build` to only use a git build on the host system, or `--git-install` to use a git build only for the installation root.
-Note that if using `--git-build` or `--git` additional space will be required on the host file system.
+Use `--git-host` to only use a git build on the host system, or `--git-target` to use a git build only for the target installation root.
+Note that if using `--git-host` or `--git` additional space will be required on the host file system.
 If using Live mode the tmpfs backing the root file system will be automatically resized to a default of 6GiB unless either `--no-bigify-root` or `--bigify-root=SIZE` is given.
 Additionally the VM